 ShareASale publishes a large amount of data on each of the offers they are running.
 So you can see how the merchant performs too as far as payouts, uptime and reversales go.

 Commision Factory: Commission Factory is everything you would expect from an affiliate network.
-They were were we first started when we launched Family Capers and work with some great well known brands.
+They were where we first started when we launched Family Capers and work with some great well known brands.
 Create an affiliate account to gain access to over 500 retailers and start earning commissions for sales you generate.

 Tribe: TRIBE is a self-serve marketplace connecting brands with micro-influencers, helping brands find everyday people to celebrate them through beautiful content.
 Mainly for Insta and Facebook we have done a few great campaigns, awesome if your audience is visually attracted to content!